Search Beer Reviews

 A Database Search will return results from my reviews that existed on beeradvocate.com until May 2011, plus others that I recorded in different formats after May 2011, but that have now been incorporated into that same database.
 It will not return results from Blog Based Reviews that have not yet been entered into the database.

-The results appear underneath the Search Button on the Database Search form.
+The Search Results appear underneath the Search Button on the Database Search form below.

 Another way to find reviews is to use the site’s regular, WordPress search function, below.